brianpham97/Docker-playground/README.md

 # Docker-playground

-Practicing docker with a Postgres data Base
+Practicing docker with a Postgres Database

 ## Using Docker Compose